 - Review specific dates on the Academic Calendar page of Bocconi's website.

+Find details about student housing on Bocconi's Housing website.
 While housing is not guaranteed and is offered on a first-come, first-served basis, students are strongly encouraged to live in Bocconi's dorms.
-You can apply for housing at Bocconi in your exchange application after your UVA nomination.
+You can apply for housing at Bocconi after your UVA nomination.

 UVA Student Experience

 "I never expected that a worldwide pandemic would begin during my semester abroad in Milan, sending me home three months earlier than planned.
 However, I still made the most of my five weeks abroad attending Bocconi University and traveling throughout Europe.
 Bocconi University was filled with students from all over the world which allowed me to immerse myself in so many different cultures and languages.
 I was only able to physically go to class for 3 weeks, but in that short time period I saw so many differences in the European university environment compared to what I had experienced at UVA.
 The coolest part about studying abroad for me was being able to soak in the Italian culture.
 I find that when you are on a short trip, it can be hard to experience the destination’s true culture, but since I lived there (even for a short time), I was able to absorb so much.
 All of my roommates were European, and they also taught me a lot about European traditions.
 In those five weeks, I experienced a lot of personal growth.
 I met many new people from all over the world, and I really pushed myself outside of my comfort zone to try and get the full study abroad experience."